levinas/long-covid-prediction/README.md

 ## Models and Features

 We have created 4 models with different emphases, and our submission is an ensemble of the first three.
+Our submission uses no more than 100 temporal features (including conditions, events, and labs), and we demonstrate that a simple model with a subset of only 36 features incurs a small accuracy loss of 0.1–0.2% compared to our final submission.

 ![Table 1](figs/table1-model-description.png)